 - Cashfloat provides many payday loans for teachers each month

 There are a variety of ways into teaching.
-However, all teacher training courses include 24 weeks of practical classroom experience in two or more schools, academic study, experienced professional mentoring or tutoring in classroom management as well as ongoing assessment of teaching skills.
+However, all teacher training courses include 24 weeks of practical classroom experience in two or more schools.
+There is also academic study, experienced professional mentoring or tutoring in classroom management as well as ongoing assessment of teaching skills.
 One of the most common ways to enter the profession is to do Initial Teacher Training (ITT) or Initial Teacher Education Training (ITET); both of which lead to Qualified Teacher Status (QTS).
 Alternatively, would-be teachers can do a degree course and then a one-year Postgraduate Certificate in Education (PGCE).
-If the subject to be taught is different to the main degree, a subject enhancement course can be done for some secondary school subjects.
+If the subject which the teacher plans to teach is different to the main degree they can take a subject enhancement course.

 The School Direct scheme recruits and trains teachers in partnership with schools or a university.
-It lasts a year and can be unsalaried but with the possibility of a bursary or scholarship of up to £30,000 or it can be salaried with the trainee teacher being paid an unqualified teacher’s salary.
+It lasts a year and is usually unsalaried but with the possibility of a bursary or scholarship of up to £30,000.
+Alternatively, it can be salaried with the trainee teacher being paid an unqualified teacher’s salary.
 This flexibility of entering the profession means that it is attractive to people who desire a change in career at an older age.
 As a profession, teaching continues to be dominated by women, especially at primary school level.
-It is estimated that 74% of teachers are female.
-It is considered to be a job which can be combined with the raising of children; the working hours and the summer holidays mean working mothers do not have to worry about the additional expenses of childcare once their children start school.
+Approximately, 74% of teachers are female.
+They consider it to be a job which can be combined with the raising of children; the working hours and the summer holidays mean working mothers do not have to worry about the additional expenses of childcare once their children start school.

 How much do Teachers Earn?